IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 ### Packaging

 1. After a successful DBB build, `PackageBuildOutputs.groovy` reads the build report and retrieves all outputs from the build report.
 It excludes outputs without a `deployType` as well as those labeled `ZUNIT-TESTCASE`
-2. It then invokes CopyToHFS to copy the outputs from the libraries to a temporary directory on zFS.
-Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS
+2. It then invokes CopyToHFS API to copy the outputs from the libraries to a temporary directory on zFS.
+It will set the file tags based on the ZLANG setting (Note: A workaround is implemented to tag files as binary); all files require to be tagged.
+Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS.
 3. It packages these load files into a tar file, and adds the BuildReport.json to it.
 4. (Optional) Publishes the tar file to the Artifactory repository based on the given configuration using the ArtifactoryHelpers.